School of Natural Sciences and Mathematics

 Complete information about the Master of Science in Bioinformatics and Computational Biology Program is available at catalog.utdallas.edu/2015/graduate/programs/nsm/bioinformatics-and-computational-biology.

 Doctor of Philosophy in Molecular and Cell Biology

 75 semester credit hours minimum beyond the baccalaureate degree

 All PhD students must satisfactorily complete a total of at least 75 semester credit hours beyond the bachelor's degree and four core courses: BIOL 5410 Biochemistry, BIOL 5420 Molecular Biology, BIOL 5460 Quantitative Biology, and BIOL 5440 Cell Biology.

 In the first year, PhD candidates must perform two laboratory rotations, and take BIOL 6V02 The Art of Scientific Presentation, and BIOL 6193 Colloquium in Molecular and Cell Biology.
 At the end of the first year, students are evaluated based upon performance in the core classes, laboratory rotations, and performance as teaching assistants (if applicable).
 Students who pass this evaluation must then pass an oral qualifying examination within three semesters to determine the student's aptitude for continuation of dissertation research.

 After the first year, students must also complete a minimum of four general elective courses in Biology (for which a letter grade is assigned).
 A dissertation defense will be conducted after the dissertation has been written.
-All students are required to submit a minimum of one manuscript for publication in an internationally recognized, peer-reviewed scientific journal.
+All students are required to submit (and have accepted for publication) a minimum of one manuscript for publication in an internationally recognized, peer-reviewed scientific journal.
 There is no foreign language requirement.